ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/proposal/README.md

-#Proposal
+# Proposal

-The folder contains your proposal, research questions and statement of work.
+Includes the project proposal, presentation, and proposed schedule.